 - POTENTIAL PRESERVATION OF CAPITAL AT MATURITY Subject to the credit risk of JPMorgan Chase & Co., the payout formula allows you to receive at least your initial investment in the notes if you hold the notes to maturity, regardless of the performance of the Index.
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - APPRECIATION POTENTIAL At maturity, in addition to your principal, for each \$1,000 principal amount note you will receive a payment equal to \$1,000 × the Index Return × the Participation Rate, provided that this payment (the Additional Amount) will not be less than zero.
-The Participation Rate will be determined on the pricing date and will not be less than 100%. - RETURN LINKED TO A NOTIONAL DYNAMIC BASKET THAT TRACKS THE EXCESS RETURN OF A PORTFOLIO OF TWELVE ETFS AND ONE INDEX, REPRESENTING A DIVERSE RANGE OF ASSETS AND GEOGRAPHIC REGIONS The return on the notes is linked to the performance of the JPMorgan ETF Efficiente 5 Index.
+Because the notes are our senior unsecured obligations, payment of any amount on the notes is subject to our ability to pay our obligations as they become due. - APPRECIATION POTENTIAL At maturity, in addition to your principal, for each \$1,000 principal amount note you will receive a payment equal to \$1,000 × the Index Return × the Participation Rate, provided that this payment (the Additional Amount) will not be less than zero.
+The Participation Rate will be determined on the pricing date and will not be less than 110%. - RETURN LINKED TO A NOTIONAL DYNAMIC BASKET THAT TRACKS THE EXCESS RETURN OF A PORTFOLIO OF TWELVE ETFS AND ONE INDEX, REPRESENTING A DIVERSE RANGE OF ASSETS AND GEOGRAPHIC REGIONS The return on the notes is linked to the performance of the JPMorgan ETF Efficiente 5 Index.
 The Index tracks the excess return of a portfolio of twelve ETFs and the Cash Constituent using an investment strategy that is based on the modern portfolio theory of asset allocation, which suggests how a rational investor should allocate his capital across the available universe of assets to maximize return for a given risk appetite.
 The Index uses the concept of an "efficient frontier" to define the asset allocation of the Index.
 An efficient frontier for a portfolio of assets defines the optimum return of the portfolio for a given amount of risk.
 The Index uses the volatility of returns of hypothetical portfolios as the measure of risk.
-This strategy is based on the assumption that the most efficient allocation of assets is one that maximizes returns per unit of risk.
-See "The JPMorgan ETF Efficiente 5 Index" in the accompanying product supplement no. 202-A-I. - TAXED AS CONTINGENT PAYMENT DEBT INSTRUMENTS You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 202-A-I. Subject to the limitations described therein, in the opinion of our special tax counsel, Davis Polk & Wardwell LLP, the notes will be treated for U.S. federal income tax purposes as "contingent payment debt instruments."
+This strategy is based on the assumption that the

-You generally will be required to accrue taxable interest income in each year at a rate equal to our comparable yield, although we will not make any payments with respect to the notes until maturity.
-Interest included in income will increase your basis in your notes.
-Generally, any amount received at maturity or earlier sale or exchange in excess of your adjusted basis will be treated as additional interest income, while any loss will be treated as an ordinary loss to the extent of all previous inclusions with respect to your notes, which to that extent will be deductible against other income (e.g., employment and interest income), with the balance treated as capital loss, which may be subject to limitations.
+- most efficient allocation of assets is one that maximizes returns per unit of risk.
+See "The JPMorgan ETF Efficiente 5 Index" in the accompanying underlying supplement no. 4-I. - TAXED AS CONTINGENT PAYMENT DEBT INSTRUMENTS You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" and in particular the subsection thereof entitled "-Notes Treated as Contingent Payment Debt Instruments" in the accompanying product supplement no. 6-I. In the opinion of our special tax counsel, Davis Polk & Wardwell LLP, the notes will be treated for U.S. federal income tax purposes as "contingent payment debt instruments."
+You will be required to accrue as interest income original issue discount on your notes in each taxable year at the comparable yield, as determined by us, although we will not make any payment with respect to the notes until maturity.
+Upon sale or exchange (including redemption at maturity), you generally will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted tax basis in the note.
+You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
+The deductibility of capital losses is subject to limitations.
 Special rules may apply if the Additional Amount is determined prior to the Observation Date as a result of a commodity hedging disruption event.
 You should consult your tax adviser concerning the application of these rules.
 Purchasers who are not initial purchasers of notes at their issue price should consult their tax advisers with respect to the tax consequences of an investment in notes, including the treatment of the difference, if any, between the basis in their notes and the notes' adjusted issue price.